dblosevn/node-xls-to-json/README.md

   node_xj = require("xls-to-json");
   node_xj({
     input: "sample.xls",  // input xls
+    data: "", //use input file or buffer not both one of which is required.
     output: "output.json", // output json
     sheet: "sheetname",  // specific sheetname
     rowsToSkip: 5 // number of rows to skip at the top of the sheet; defaults to 0